 74 Charlotte Street, W1T 4QH

-The six-course tasting menu at Mere is one that's designed to be enjoyed by the entire table.
-Chef proprietor Monica Galetti's restaurant serves up the standard bearers of French fine-dining with an additional twang of South Pacific flavours.
+The six-course tasting menu at Mere is a great introduction to chef-patron Monica Galetti's cooking, which serves up the standard bearers of French fine-dining with an additional twang of South Pacific flavours.
 Expect elegant plates and equally elegant food balanced on top of those plates.
 Everything here might be pretty as a peach but don't get ahead of yourself and start eating the crockery.
 Speaking from personal experience, the food is much, much tastier.

 3 South Place, EC2M 2AF

 Who'd have thought you'd be able to find great seafood swimming on the top floor South Place Hotel in Moorgate?
 Anyone who's ever been to Angler, that's who.
 With a range of seafood caught fresh from British waters, Angler specialises in grilling, roasting and sautéing just about anything with gills.
-The tasting menu (available Monday-Saturday) is Michelin-starred for good reason and a pleasant reminder that tinned crab really is the runt of the litter when it comes to crustacean consumption.
+The tasting menu (available Monday through Saturday) is Michelin-starred for good reason and a pleasant reminder that tinned crab really is the runt of the litter when it comes to crustacean consumption.
 Get it fresh.
 Make it Angler.
+Thank us later.

 1 St. James's Market, SW1Y 4AH

 There is no à la carte menu at Ikoyi.
 There does not need to be an à la carte menu at Ikoyi.
 If you've ever had the tasting menu at Ikoyi, you will quickly understand why.
 Smoked jollof rice, overripe plantain and rhubarb, aged beef and carrot maafe: a West African influence (and generous smack of scotch bonnets) can be found scattered throughout all of the dishes on offer.
 The end result for guests is that eating at Ikoyi is easily one of the most exciting dining experiences in the city.
-Get yourself to St James for a meal you won't forget anytime soon.
+Get yourself to St James for one of London's best tasting menus and certainly a meal you won't forget anytime soon.